 Understanding Mosquitos

 Before diving into the methods of control, it's important to understand a bit about mosquitos themselves.
 Mosquitos thrive in warm, humid conditions and require standing water to breed.
-By recognizing their habits and breeding grounds, you can effectively target and eliminate them.
+By recognizing their habits and breeding grounds, you can effectively target and eliminate them—especially as warming temperatures help mosquito populations rebound in spring.
 Mosquitos are also one of the most dangerous pests in the world because of their ability to transport diseases.
+These mosquito-borne diseases can pose a significant health risk during peak activity, including west nile virus season, so prevention matters.

 Step 1: Eliminate Standing Water